Contemporary Romance - Author Guest Post - Tricia Andersen

 Abbey blushed.
 “My boyfriend.”

-Thinking quickly, Sloan pressed one of her hands to his lips.
-“No worries, luv.
-I’m no threat.”
+Thinking quickly, Sloan pressed one of her hands to

 “How can you say that?”